 About three years ago, Sina found an Asperger's support group.
 The people in the group were very impressed by Sina because he had grown into a functional and accomplished adult.
 This gave parents hope for their own children’s future, and gave Sina the inspiration for this project.

-Sina is working on a documentary about Asperger's Syndrome.
+Sina has completed his documentary about Asperger's Syndrome.
 The documentary features interviews with people of all ages who have been affected by Asperger's as well as interviews with professionals who have studied in the field.
-Click here to view the trailer for Sina's documentary.
-The completed documentary will be completed in December 2013.
+Click here to view the documentary.

 Bruce Tanquist enjoys reading philosophy and found a photo of Arthur Schopenhauer in a book.
 Inspired by the photo, Tanquist created the drawing below.
 He says he wanted to draw Schopenhauer because he looks the way Tanquist feels when Tanquist is trying to solve a problem.
 Because he doesn't notice the time when he's drawing, Tanquist doesn't know how long it took to create the drawing.
 Medium: Graphite on Paper.